-On Web search engines, clickthrough data is a kind of implicit feedback from users.
-Table 1 is an example clickthrough data for the query "apple," which shows the URLs returned from the search engine for the query and the URLs clicked on by the user.
-Clearly, it is a valuable resource for capturing the user's interest for building personalized Web search systems [7], [8], [17], [18], [21], [22], [24], [27], [28], [29].
-Joachims [21] proposed a method that employs preference mining and machine learning to rerank search results according to user's personal preferences.
-Later on, Smyth et al. [27] suggested that user search behavior is repetitive and regular.
-They proposed to rerank search results such that the results that have been previously selected for a given query are promoted ahead of other search results.
-More recently, Deng et al. [17] proposed an algorithm that combines a spying technique together with a novel voting procedure to determine user preferences from the clickthrough data.
-Dou et al. [18] also performed a largescale evaluation on different personalized search strategies, including clickthrough-based and profile-based personalization.
-They suggested that click-based personalization strategies perform consistently and considerably well when compared to profile-based methods (Table 2).
+On web search engines, clickthrough data is a kind of implicit feedback from users.
+Table 1 is an example clickthrough data for the query "apple", which shows the URLs returned from the search engine for the query and the URLs clicked on by the user.
+Clearly, it is a valuable resource for capturing the user's interest for building personalized web search systems [7], [8], [17], [18], [21], [22], [24], [27], [28], [29].
+Joachims [21] proposed a method which employs preference mining and machine learning to rerank search results according to user's personal preferences.
+Later on, Smyth et al. [27] suggested that user search behaviour is repetitive and regular.
+They proposed to rerank search results such that the results which have been previously selected for a given query are promoted ahead of other search results.
+More recently, Deng et al. [17] proposed an algorithm which combines a spying technique together with a novel voting procedure to determine user preferences from the clickthrough data.
+Dou et al. [18] also performed a large scale evaluation on different personalized search strategies, including clickthrough-based and profile-based personalization.
+They suggested that click-based personalization strategies perform consistently and considerably well when compared to profile-based methods.

 To resolve the disadvantage of keyword-based clustering methods, clickthrough data has been used to cluster queries based on common clicks on URLs.
-Beeferman and Burger [11] proposed an agglomerative clustering algorithm (i.e., BB's algorithm) to exploit query-document relationships from clickthrough data.
+Beeferman and Burger [11] proposed an agglomerative clustering algorithm (i.e. BB's algorithm) to exploit query-document relationships from clickthrough data.
 Given a search engine log, BB's algorithm first constructs a bipartite graph with one set of vertices corresponding to queries, and another corresponding to documents.
 If a user clicks on a document, a link between the corresponding query and document is created on the bipartite graph.
-After the bipartite graph is obtained, the agglomerative clustering algorithm is used to obtain the clusters.
-The algorithm is content-independent in the sense that it exploits only the query-document links on the bipartite graph to discover similar queries and similar
+After the bipartite graph is obtained, agglomerative clustering algorithm is used to obtain the clusters.
+The algorithm is contentindependent in the sense that it exploits only the querydocument links on the bipartite graph to discover similar queries and similar documents without examining the keywords in the queries or the documents.
+The details of the algorithm will be described in Section 3.